pierre-rouleau/pel/doc/pel-manual.rst

 customize UI, Emacs customize UI will report a mismatch error and you will not be able to make any modification.
 If this happens to you, edit your customization file and delete the entry for ``pel-key-chords`` from the file, save the file back and restart Emacs.
-If you followed the instructions in section titled `Create the emacs-customization.el file`_, this name of this file is "``~/.emacs.d/emacs-customization.el``".
+If you followed the installation instructions the name of this file is "``~/.emacs.d/emacs-customization.el``".

 The logic for managing key-chord definitions stored in customization user option is stored in the file `pel-key-chord.el`_.
 The default values for the